-26. Port Richmond Trail
+Priority 5: Port Richmond Trail

 The Port Richmond Trail is located along Allegheny and Delaware Avenues between Richmond Street and Lewis Street.
 The project is funded by City of Philadelphia and federal TIGER (Transportation Investment Generating Economic Recovery) funding.
-The project score highly in project status because it is fully funded and in construction.
+The project scored high in project status because it is fully funded and in construction.

-The project scores highly in demand because it is in close proximity to several park and recreation facilities and enables access to the waterfront at Pulaski Park.
+The project scored high in demand because it is in close proximity to several park and recreation facilities and enables access to the waterfront at Pulaski Park.

-The project scores high in connectivity because connect directly to the East Coast Greenway and will serve as a major riverfront spine trail.
+The project scored high in connectivity because it connects directly to the East Coast Greenway and will serve as a major riverfront spine trail.
 It is supported by the on-road bicycle network.

-The project scored high in feasibility it is fully funded and under construction.
+The project scored high in feasibility as it is fully funded and under construction.
 There is a dedicated group for stewardship, the Delaware River City Corporation and it is in the public right-of-way adjacent to the roadway.